 Cook your turkey meat in a non-stick pan.
 Once your turkey is cooked, strain it.
 Next, strain your beans.
 Now begins the "dump" method.
 Dump the turkey, dump the beans, dump the salsa, and dump the frozen peppers and onions all into the crock pot.
 Season with cumin and chili powder then lightly stir together in the crock pot.

 Set your pot to high and cook 4-6 hours or low and cook 6-8 hours.

-Serve with lots of Fritos, sliced avocado, shredded cheese, a dollop of plain greek yogurt, and maybe some more Fritos:) I'm a Frito connoisseur when it comes to chili.
+Serve with lots of Fritos, plantain chips (if whole 30), sliced avocado, shredded cheese, a dollop of plain greek yogurt, and maybe some more Fritos:) I'm a Frito connoisseur when it comes to chili.
 Fritos and chili go together like apples and almond butter in my book!